![]() |

 Previous Photos taken on April 1, 2018 by Site Contributor, J. Austin Carter:

-future interchange with Business 40/US 421 showing little progress in
+the future interchange with Business 40/US 421 showing little

-grading the roadway but construction proceeding on a flyover ramp for
+progress in grading the roadway but construction proceeding on a

-flyover ramp at the future Business 40/US 421 interchange beyond the
+new flyover ramp at the future Business 40/US 421 interchange beyond

 Looking north or west